adamcooper86/biphub/README.md

 # Biphub
-Biphub is a web/mobile application that allows teams of teachers and administrators to accurately track the implementation behavoir interventions.
+Biphub is a web/mobile application that allows teams of teachers and administrators to accurately track the implementation of behavior interventions.

 - The mobile application allows for teachers to quickly and accurately enter data directly into the database